jecki/DHParser/documentation_src/manuals/05_testing.rst

 indented by four spaces for all lines except the first line!* (The indentation will automatically be removed before running the test.)

 ..
-ATTENTION:: The names for fail-test must differ from the names of
+ATTENTION:: The names for fail-tests must differ from the names of
-    match tests!
-One way to do so is the mark the test with a special letter like "M" for match-test and "F" for fail-tests, respectively.
+    match-tests!
+One way to do so is to mark the test with a special letter like "M" for match-test and "F" for fail-tests, respectively.
     E.G.: "M1", "M2", "M3", ... and "F1", "F2", "F3", ...